AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-"In a Roman monument which I had occasion to publish not long since, a father (Caius Sextus by name,) is represented bidding farewell to his daughter, and two words --- \'*Vale Aeternam*,\' farewell forever --- give an expressive utterance to the feeling of blank and hopeless severance with which Greeks and Romans were burdened when the reality of death was before their eyes."[^95] Death was a cheerful event in the eyes of the early Christians.
+"In a Roman monument which I had occasion to publish not long since, a father (Caius Sextus by name,) is represented bidding farewell to his daughter, and two words --- '*Vale Aeternam*,' farewell forever --- give an expressive utterance to the feeling of blank and hopeless severance with which Greeks and Romans were burdened when the reality of death was before their eyes."[^95] Death was a cheerful event in the eyes of the early Christians.
 It was called birth.
 Anchors, harps, palms, crowns, surrounded the grave.
 They discarded lamentations and extravagant grief.
-The prayers for the dead were thanksgiving for God\'s goodness.[^96] Their language is such as could not have been used by them had they entertained the views that prevailed from the Sixth to the Eighteenth Century, among the majority of Christians; and their remains
+The prayers for the dead were thanksgiving for God's goodness.[^96] Their language is such as could not have been used by them had they entertained the views that prevailed from the Sixth to the Eighteenth Century, among the majority of Christians; and their remains